Australia Post: Parcel lockers

+Vending machines

+Australia Post provides 24/7 vending machines which sells postal items such as satchels, stamps, and envelopes.

 StarTrack

 On 23 December 2003, Australia Post and Qantas went into a joint venture to acquire StarTrack from the company's founder, Greg Poche.

-On 18 May, 2011, it was announced the merger of the retail division of Australian airExpress (AaE) with StarTrack.
+On 18 May 2011, it was announced the merger of the retail division of Australian airExpress (AaE) with StarTrack.
 StarTrack will be a solely retail-focused business and AaE will focus solely on domestic air linehaul and cargo terminal operations.
 The changes follow a review of the businesses guided by AUX Investments, a company established in 2010, to guide the review and provide streamlined governance across the businesses.

 In November 2012, Australia Post bought the 50% of the company owned by Qantas.
 As part of the deal, Australia Post divested itself of its 50% interest in Australian airExpress to Qantas.